oecd-nea/Nosy.jl/README.md

 As well as the following components:
   * PV, with variable capacity
   * battery storage, with variable capacity
-  * electrolyser, with variable capacity
+  * electrolyzer, with variable capacity
   * hydrogen storage, with fixed capacity

 In particular, we will pay attention to the relationship between `mass` and `energy` of hydrogen.
 Some components will interact with its `mass`, other with its `energy`.